RuanCosta-Jitterbit/webappsnap/README.md

 [Percona Monitoring and Management (PMM)](https://www.percona.com/software/database-tools/percona-monitoring-and-management) is free, open-source database monitoring software.

-This repository is a tool to automate PMM screenshot capture.
+This repository contains the code and configuration for a tool that takes screenshots of all PMM dashboards, and selected UI elements (menus, buttons).

 - It connects to a PMM server, loading specified dashboards, taking screen shots of whole screens or portions (HTML elements), saving the images as JPG or PNG.
 It works on PMM1 and PMM2.

-- It uses Playwright to run a headless Chromium, Firefox or Webkit web browser.
+- It uses [Playwright] to run a headless Chromium, Firefox or Webkit web browser.
 A JSON file defines what to snap (whole dashboards, panels, buttons, menus, etc.), and any preliminary tasks (*operations* and *steps*) needed to set up the screenshot (open a menu, enter text, etc.).

+> **CAUTION**
+>
+> PMM changes frequently and so do the IDs of UI elements (known as *selectors*).
+> This program needs adjusting with each new PMM release, mostly in the snap specifications (`dashboards-pmmX.json`).
+> Snap specifications change because of:
+> - added, removed, or changed UI elements;
+> - added, removed, or changed dashboards or UI pages.

-## Install (Prerequirements)
+## Install (Pre-requirements)

 - [Node.js](https://nodejs.org/en/download/)
 - [Playwright](https://github.com/microsoft/playwright/): `npm i -D playwright`